-If you are studying a further education course, your daily return travelling time would be more than 2 hours and your household income is less than £31,000, you may be eligible for assistance with accommodation costs with a Residential Bursary.
+If you are studying a further education course you may be eligible for assistance with accommodation costs with a Residential Bursary.

 Go through the inventory with the landlord before you even unpack your belongings.
 This is a list of all items within the property and the condition they are in.
 If you disagree with something this is the time to document it on the inventory.